Did you know?

 Is cero mackerel the same as king mackerel?

 Cero mackerel and king mackerel are two different species of mackerel.
 While they share some similarities, including their torpedo-shaped bodies and predatory feeding habits, they differ in appearance, habitat, and behavior.
-For example, cero mackerel are typically smaller than king mackerel.
-At the same time, cero mackerel are found throughout the western Atlantic Ocean.
+Cero is typically smaller than king mackerel.
+It is found throughout the western Atlantic Ocean.
 King mackerel, on the other hand, is found in warm waters throughout the Atlantic Ocean.

 Is cero mackerel poisonous?